-- Safeguarding and enhancing existing open space, community facilities and pedestrian and cycling facilities for the health, social and cultural wellbeing of the community. - Protecting and enhancing the distinctive character of the built and natural environment through high quality design and maintenance of open space around and within the village to retain their setting. - Supporting strong, vibrant, healthy and inclusive communities by making provision for a supply of housing of the right type and in the right place which meet identified need. - Supporting the transition to a low carbon future through actively managing patterns of growth within the existing settlement, maintaining and enhancing footpaths and supporting local employment opportunities. - Supporting a prosperous rural economy through the protection of existing employment sites, supporting small scale business development including working from home and supporting the provision of high quality communications infrastructure. - Contributing to conserving and enhancing the natural environment by minimising the impacts and where possible improving biodiversity and important habitats. - Contributing to conserving and enhancing the historic environment by seeking to reduce adverse effects on heritage assets and their setting.
+- Encouraging the effective use of land by supporting the re-use of land that has been previously developed. - Safeguarding and enhancing existing open space, community facilities and pedestrian and cycling facilities for the health, social and cultural wellbeing of the community. - Protecting and enhancing the distinctive character of the built and natural environment through high quality design and maintenance of important views and open space around and within villages to retain their setting. - Supporting strong, vibrant, healthy and inclusive communities by making provision for a supply of housing of the right type and in the right place which meet identified need. - Supporting the transition to a low carbon future through actively managing patterns of growth within existing settlements, maintaining and enhancing footpaths and supporting local employment opportunities. - Supporting a prosperous rural economy through the protection of existing employment sites, supporting small scale business development including working from home and supporting the provision of high quality communications infrastructure. - Contributing to conserving and enhancing the natural environment by minimising the impacts and where possible improving biodiversity and important habitats. - Contributing to conserving and enhancing the historic environment by seeking to reduce adverse effects on heritage assets and their setting.